How to make a car model on a 5-axis CNC machine

 The Austin Healey car, rendered in 3D CAD.

-Modelling the car has been done in Rhino, using the T-Splines plugin.
+Modelling the car has been done in Rhino, using the T-Splines plugin (no longer available).
 As Robert states: "A very useful plugin for Rhino to model organic shapes".
 Obviously he is a skilled user as well: this is a great job !

 For a complete car model many parts needed to be created.
 This page will show machining the car's main body and the seat, details like the headlights and grille have been created later, as separate parts.